prsavla/cse15l-lab-reports/labreport3/labreport3.md

 # Lab Report 3 - Bugs and Commands (Week 5)
 ## Pratham Savla

-The bug I will be choosing from week 4's lab is in the ArrayExamples class and specifically the reversed method.
+The bug I will be choosing from Week 4's Lab is in the `ArrayExamples` class and specifically the `reversed()` method.
 This is the original code with the bug:
 ```
 static int[] reversed(int[] arr) {